Health & Wellbeing

 Contact

-Our student resource managers, Brian Lee and Courtney Woodard, work with the Nashville State student to provide emotional support and facilitate community resource connections.
-Brian and Courtney serve as a support link between students, faculty, and staff, supporting student academic success.
-Their role also includes collaboration with community partners, where they serve as educators and advocates for Nashville State students.
+Our student resource manager, Courtney Woodard, works with the Nashville State student to provide emotional support and facilitate community resource connections.
+Courtney serves as a support link between students, faculty, and staff, supporting student academic success.
+Her role also includes collaboration with community partners, where she serves as educator and advocate for Nashville State students.